gh-orange/chaoxing/README.md

 # ChaoxingVideoTool
-A tool for view chaoxing video faster
+A tool to view chaoxing video faster

 It can auto playing video on background.
 The only you need to do is pressing your account, password and checkCode.